adnankanaan/KotlinFFmpegEditor/README.md

 VideoEditorFragment.currentLang = "ar"

 ## Notes
-* the editor button visible only when input video less than 5 minutes > only shorts video
+* the editor button visible only when input video less than 5 minutes > only shorts video.
+* This is first trial and colud need more improvments .